-The Group has undertaken impairment review of cash generating units (CGU's) and identified CGU subject to impairment testing, listed below.
+The Group has undertaken an impairment review of cash generating units (CGU's) and has identified CGU's subject to impairment testing, listed below.

-Business Subsidiary Cyber Security Falanx Assuria Limited
+Business Subsidiary Cyber security Falanx Assuria Limited

-Management performed impairment testing of software licenses at the balances sheet date.
-The recoverable amount of software licenses relating to this operation is determined based on a value in use calculation which uses future cash flow projections over the estimated useful life (see note 2.8).
+Management performed impairment testing of software and brand licences at the balance sheet date.
+The recoverable amount of software and brand licences relating to this operation is determined based on a value in use calculation which uses future cash flow projections over the estimated useful life (see note 2.8).